adeFuLoDgu/noname/README.md

 ## Currently Known Issues:
 + Zoom level is not work properly in Firefox.
++ Card scroll feature is not work in Firefox.
 + Cannot use multiplayer for live play because of enforcement of https of github (secure websocket).
 Or enable mixed content for the live play site in your browser.
-+ ~~When DecadeUI extension enabled, cannot use index.html to play locally for browser that have CORS (Cross-Origin Resource Sharing) policy.~~
++ ~~When DecadeUI extension enabled, cannot use index.html to play locally for browser that have CORS (Cross-Origin Resource Sharing) policy.~~ See note.
 + Cannot changeskin for live play.